 Maybe you already have a company slideshow that you could repurpose to use on your portal, or a bunch of photos from the last company outing that shows the social side of your organisation.
 Why not use PowerPoint to convert it to a video – add a voiceover, some music and add it to your portal.
 You’ll have engaging, informative content, with minimal hassle.

+Help new joiners with a video in your onboarding portal, which can be found in our HR systems.
 Are there any other tips or tools you’ve found particularly useful when creating videos?
 Leave us a comment with your suggestion and we’ll add them to the list!